 This course covers the diesel engine plus the drive train including the stuffing box.
 This is a hands-on course.
 When you arrive, you will find a diesel motor disassembled with an intact block.
 All the other parts will be arranged on several tables.
 A diesel motor has six systems: fuel, raw water, fresh water, air, oil and electric.
 If any one of the systems malfunctions, you will be without an engine.
 You and your classmates will assemble the engine system-by-system, learning the purpose of each and the symptoms that will cause a part to fail.
 After assembling the engine, you will know what makes a diesel engine run, and if it stops, what system to go to t get it running again.
 To make it all come together, you will then go to a boat in the water with a working diesel and cause it to fail and get to go again.

-This course will not turn you into a diesel mechanic, but it will give you the knowledge to diagnose the normal things that cause a diesel to fail (fuel problem or overheating being the most common), and know whether you can fix it or if you need to call in a mechanic.
+This course will not turn you into a diesel mechanic, but it will give you the knowledge to diagnose the usual things that cause a diesel to fail (fuel problem or overheating being the most common), and know whether you can fix it or need to call in a mechanic.